 We currently operate as Deciphera Pharmaceuticals, LLC, or the LLC entity.
 The LLC entity is a Delaware limited liability company.
 We recently formed Deciphera Pharmaceuticals, Inc., a Delaware corporation, or the Corporation, as a stand-alone entity.
 Prior to the completion of this offering, the Corporation will create certain subsidiaries, referred to as MergerSubs, which will be wholly owned subsidiaries of the Corporation.
 Immediately prior to the completion of this offering, certain MergerSubs will merge with certain blocker entities which own equity interests in the LLC entity, with the blocker entities being the surviving entities.
 As part of these mergers, the owners of the blocker entities will exchange their equity interests in such blocker entities for shares of the Corporation.
-Immediately following these mergers, the surviving blocker entities will merge with and into certain newly formed limited liability companies that are wholly owned directly by the Corporation, with the limited liability companies being the surviving entities, referred to as Blocker LLCs.
+Immediately following these mergers, certain equityholders of the LLC entity will contribute their equity interests in the LLC entity to the Corporation in exchange for equity interests in the Corporation.
 Thereafter, the LLC entity will merge with a separate MergerSub, with the LLC entity surviving.
-As part of this merger, the shareholders of the LLC entity, other than the Blocker LLCs, will exchange their shares of the LLC entity for shares of the Corporation on a one-for-one basis.
+As part of this merger, the shareholders of the LLC entity, other than the blocker entities and other than those equityholders that have already contributed their equity interests to the Corporation, will exchange their shares of the LLC entity for shares of the Corporation on a one-for-one basis.
 As a result of these transactions, Deciphera Pharmaceuticals, LLC will become a wholly owned subsidiary of Deciphera Pharmaceuticals, Inc. We refer to these transactions throughout the prospectus included in this registration statement collectively as the "Conversion."
 See "Conversion" for further detail regarding these transactions.
-On the effective date of the Conversion, the members of the board of directors of the LLC entity will become the members of the board of directors of the Corporation and the officers of the LLC entity will become the officers of the Corporation are being offered by the prospectus included in this registration statement.
+On the effective date of the Conversion, the members of the board of directors of the LLC entity will become the members of the board of directors of the Corporation and the officers of the LLC entity will become the officers of the Corporation are being offered by the prospectus included in this registrati